Call Us

 Lumbar degenerative disc disease (DDD) is a leading cause of chronic low back pain, affecting millions of individuals across the world.
 It is particularly prevalent among adults over the age of 30 and becomes increasingly common with age.

 At Compass Pain and Wellness, we recognize the profound impact this condition can have on a person’s quality of life.
-That’s why our multidisciplinary team of interventional pain specialists, physical therapists, acupuncturists, massage therapists, and chiropractors works together to provide a comprehensive, individualized approach to managing your lumbar degenerative disc issues.
+That’s why our multidisciplinary team of interventional pain specialists, physical therapists, acupuncturists, massage therapists, and chiropractors work together to provide a comprehensive, individualized approach to managing your lumbar degenerative disc issues.

 Understanding Lumbar Degenerative Disc Disease

-DDD is not actually a disease but a condition that describes the natural breakdown of intervertebral discs in the spine.
+Degenerative disc disease is not actually a disease but a condition that describes the natural breakdown of intervertebral discs in the spine.
 These discs serve as cushions between the vertebrae, allowing for flexibility and shock absorption.
 As the discs deteriorate, they lose hydration, elasticity, and height, which can lead to reduced spine stability and pain.

 The lumbar spine, located in the lower back, bears much of the body’s weight and is thus especially prone to wear and tear.
 When the intervertebral discs in this region degenerate, they may cause localized pain, referred pain, or nerve compression.

-DDD is often progressive, but it doesn’t always cause symptoms.
+Degenerative disc disease is often progressive, but it doesn’t always cause symptoms.
 When it does, you may experience varying degrees of discomfort, ranging from mild to debilitating.

 Common Symptoms Of Lumbar Disc Disease

-- Lower Back Pain: Often described as dull or aching, it may flare up periodically.
+- Lower back pain: Often described as dull or aching, it may flare up periodically.

-- Pain That Worsens With Activity: Bending, lifting, twisting, or prolonged sitting often aggravates the pain.
+- Pain that worsens with activity: Bending, lifting, twisting, or prolonged sitting often aggravates the pain.

-- Pain Relief When Lying Down: Unlike some spinal conditions, DDD pain often improves with rest or reclining.
+- Pain relief when lying down: Unlike some spinal conditions, DDD pain often improves with rest or reclining.

-- Radiating Leg Pain: Pain may spread to the buttocks, thighs, or even calves if nerve roots are compressed (similar to sciatica).
+- Radiating leg pain: Pain may spread to the buttocks, thighs, or even calves if nerve roots are compressed (similar to sciatica).

-- Tingling Or Numbness: Particularly in the legs or feet due to nerve irritation.
+- Tingling or numbness: Particularly in the legs or feet due to nerve irritation.

-- Muscle Weakness: If nerves are compressed for a prolonged period, motor function may be affected.
+- Muscle weakness: If nerves are compressed for a prolonged period, motor function may be affected.

-- Increased Pain With Spinal Loading: Activities such as running, jumping, or even sitting upright for long periods can intensify symptoms.
+- Increased pain with spinal loading: Activities such as running, jumping, or even sitting upright for long periods can intensify symptoms.

 These symptoms may come and go and can worsen over time if the condition is left untreated.